PR-Chxbs/StudentConnect/README.md

 ---

 ## Features
 - **User Authentication:** Sign up and log in securely.
+SSO Sign up/in's work as well!
 - **Profile Creation:** Create your student profile.
 - **Student Chat:** Chat with fellow students and study partners in real time.
 - **Study Groups:** Be automatically added to groups for the modules you are doing.
-- **Event Notifications:** Create custom events for study sessions or tests you have coming.
+- **Add Events:** Create custom events for study sessions or tests you have coming.
+- **App Notifications:** Receive notifications when new messages have been sent.
 - **Resource Sharing:** Share and access study materials easily.
 - **Admin CMS:** System admins are able to create campuses and users.
 - **Campus Admin CMS:** Campus admins are able to create courses and assign modules for the courses.

-> *Add or remove features as per your app.*

 ---